iholec/GameOfLife/ReadME.md

 ## An efficient imlementation of the Game of Life in C++

-# Includes two Versions

-	- ('Abgabe 1'): No Parallelisation
-	- ('Abgabe 2'): Parallelisation with OpenCL (CPU and GPU, testet on NVIDIA Graphics Card with Cuda) and OpenMP

 # Usage

+	- --load NAME (where NAME is a filename with the extension ’.gol’)
+	- Number of generations to compute: --generations NUM (where NUM is a number).
+	- Save a computation: --save NAME (where NAME is a filename with the extension ’.gol’)
+	- Perform measurement: --measure (generates measurement output on stdout)
-	- --mode seq (select sequential version (Abgabe 1))
+	- --mode seq (select sequential version)
 	- --mode omp --threads <NUM> (select parallel OpenMP version)
 	- --mode ocl (select parallel OpenCL version)